 This post is from Jan.
 2013.
 It came to mind as I prepare to teach Spring chainsaw classes again, so I'm reposting here.
 Enjoy!

 This past summer I taught a basic saw class to the Panguingue Creek Fire Brigade, the all-volunteer group in my rural Alaskan neighborhood.
-A local woman attended–Barb, a fellow tai-chi group member whose husband had died unexpectedly the year before–and brought along her daughter, Emily, a recent high-school grad to whom the task of family firewood gathering had fallen in her dad’s absence.
+A local woman attended–-Barb, a fellow tai-chi group member whose husband had died unexpectedly the year before-–and brought along her daughter, Emily, a recent high-school grad to whom the task of family firewood gathering had fallen in her dad’s absence.
 The group circled around the logs I had laid out on the ground for basic bucking lessons.
-Barb had a hard time starting the saw in her arms so I showed her the ground-start/foot pinch option, better for weaker upper bodies and early-user timidity.
+Barb had a hard time starting the saw from a standing position, so I showed her the crouched ground-start/foot pinch option, better for weaker upper bodies and early-user timidity.
 She gamely persisted past the initial discouragement and when the saw finally growled to life and idled at her feet, the group cheered.
 Passing the saw to Emily, Barb grinned like a kid at a birthday party.
 Her daughter held the saw in starting position, handle pinched between her knees, and, coached through two or three sharp short pulls, she started it easily.
 Barb’s smile got bigger: “Wow, Emily!” she said.
 “Impressive!”
 And it was.

 Along with a handful of other neighbors, Barb and Emily went, in two hours, from the arms-length, self-abasing terror that had characterized my own first attempts with the chainsaw to enough confidence that I could encourage them to buck their own firewood that weekend.
-They left knowing how to check the chain tension and tighten it if it came loose, how to stand with the saw to one side while bucking, how to measure out a face cut.
+They left knowing how to check the chain tension and tighten it if it came loose, how to stand with the saw to one side while bucking, how to make an off-sides cut.
 They headed home to take on a job that a beloved husband, a missed dad, used to do.